Sultana2024/INM707_Mohamed-Saleh_Ngo/README.md

 **Deliverables: **

 1. Written Report

 a.
-All the tasks(up to 10pages)
+All the tasks(up to 10 pages)

 b.
-A summary of your contribution to the team tasks(1page)
+A summary of your contribution to the team tasks(1 page)

 c.
 Your (team and individual) code.

-3. Your code as a zip file.You must also share a GitHub link and grant access to the lecturers.
+2. Your code as a zip file.You must also share a GitHub link and grant access to the lecturers.
-4. An Oral Presentation (15minutes).
+3. An Oral Presentation (15 minutes).

 **Basic Tasks: **
 1. Environment setup